 01. THE THIRD MAN (1949)Film noir had always been a very American genre, but when British director Carol Reed adapted the Graham Greene novel of The Third Man, us Brits showed that we were equally capable of achieving the gritty aesthetic and compelling narrative associated with the genre.
 In fact Reed created a film that almost perfectly encapsulates the entire style and ethos of the noir, with its engaging and suspenseful plot, expressive and complex camera angles and note-perfect performances.
 Orson Welles, Joseph Cotton and Alida Valli all give incredible performances, slotting into their allotted roles seamlessly.
 The Third Man may not display a British ethos in the way that Brief Encounter does, or tackle a social issue that affects the nation as Trainspotting does, but theres still something uniquely British about this stab at the film noir film.
 Infinitely more refined than much of Hollywoods noir output, The Third Man does not appear as a cheap crime movie B-picture, but a work of art.
 Not only is it the ultimate British film, its a classic of cinema in general and a film that everybody should see!
 This list tries to take into account the vast variety of genres that British filmmakers have worked within, so in this attempt some films that I would have also liked to include were skipped in the name of diversity!
 Had I been compiling a Top 100, the following would certainly have featured: THE 39 STEPS (1935) THE RED SHOES (1948) THE INNOCENTS (1961) A TASTE OF HONEY (1961) ALFIE (1966) CARRY ON CAMPING (1969) GET CARTER (1971) FRENZY (1972) DONT LOOK NOW (1973) WITHNAIL AND I (1987) THE CRYING GAME (1992) SHAUN OF THE DEAD (2004)

-Want to write about The Wicker Man, Goldfinger, The Third Man, Peeping Tom, Trainspotting, The Lavender Hill Mob, Love Actually, Saturday Night and Sunday Morning, A Matter of Life and Death and Brief Encounter?
+We need more writers about The Wicker Man, Goldfinger, The Third Man, Peeping Tom, Trainspotting, The Lavender Hill Mob, Love Actually, Saturday Night and Sunday Morning, A Matter of Life and Death and Brief Encounter!
 Get started below...